 In addition, “La Fête des Vignerons 2019: Les poèmes” (ed.
 Zoé / Campiche), a collection of the show’s song lyrics, will be on sale in the official Fête des Vignerons boutique from mid-May.
 A few copies will also be available on loan through an organisation supporting the hearing impaired: the Fédération Suisse des Sourds (FSS).

 The Livre du Spectacle tells the story imagined by Daniele Finzi Pasca and provides the main information about the show and the artistic team.
 It will be available prior to the festival as an audio book thanks to the support of the Bibliothèque Sonore Romande (BSR).
 Those interested in this service can contact BSR directly to borrow the audio book before entering the arena with a ticket for any category they choose.
 Our ushers and reception staff will be available to provide appropriate access to the purchased seating.

-In order to facilitate the Fête des Vignerons 2019 experience for visitors undergoing oxygen therapy, the Ligue pulmonaire vaudoise is partnering with Carbagas to provide liquid oxygen tanks at the Fête emergency station at Vevey train station.
+In order to facilitate the Fête des Vignerons 2019 experience for visitors undergoing oxygen therapy, the Ligue pulmonaire vaudoise is partnering with Carbagas to provide liquid oxygen tanks at the Fête emergency station.
+In case of need, please contact the arena rescue station, a Samaritan patrol, or a Securitas agent.
 If necessary, portable oxygen concentrators can also be borrowed.